The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Results

 \subsection{Dynamic Analysis}

 We now examine the use of dynamic Katz centrality, discussed in section \ref{sec:Dynamic Katz Centrality}.
 When calculating dynamic Katz centrality scores for each node, we use a moving window similar to that of a moving average to show how this value changes over time and compare the results to the static Katz centrality ranking.
 We use a window size of 100 days to establish a long enough time frame for the network to have a sufficient amount of activity during the window period, and a step size of 7 days such that there will be new activity at each time step.
-The K-means clustering algorithm is used to identify three clusters (which we will call ``Management'', ``Fill-In'' and ``Absence'' henceforth) and fit each node into one of them.
-The choice of the number of clusters to identify was trialled from 2 to 5, with the best results obtained with three clusters.
+The K-means clustering algorithm is used to identify three clusters (which we will call `Coordination', `Emergence' and `Withdrawal' henceforth) and fit each node into one of them.
+The choice of the number of clusters to identify was trialled from 2 to 4, with the best results obtained with three clusters (see Appendix).
 When using two clusters, the results replicate that of the static case, whereas when using four or more clusters, the results become too degenerate due to the relatively small amount of network data.
+In a purely mathematical sense, the optimal number of clusters could be determined using an elbow plot or another comparable method \parencite{thorndike1953}.
+However, this approach was not considered appropriate in the context of this study, as increasing the number of clusters beyond a small threshold resulted in a substantial loss of interpretability.
+Due to the relatively small size of the dataset, the clustering procedure could instead be run repeatedly at low computational cost, with the results inspected visually to select an appropriate number of clusters.